afisher1/gridlab-d/docs/docs/2.0 New Users/Getting_Started_Using_GridLAB-D.md

 ## The Clock
+TODO: The clock, timezones, and related content should be pulled out into their own doc page

 The GridLAB-D clock is one of the simplest and most frequently confused pieces of the system.
 During each sync pass, every object returns a timestamp “at which its internal state will next change”.
 As each object is processed, a quick comparison is made between the time the object’s sync() returns, and the lowest timestamp that has been returned by the other objects that iteration.
 At the end of the iteration, the core checks to see that every object is able to progress to a later timestamp, ie, that it has converged and returned a timestamp in the future.
 If any object returns a time that is not in the future, either an error is reported, or it is assumed that another simulator iteration is required.